dana1994123/SheridanCoursesApp/README.md

 <h2>Features</h2>
 1- Get access easily to the courses <br>
 2- Communicating with ptofessors  <br>
-3- Upcoming evant clearly states in the app  <br>
+3- Upcoming event clearly states in the app  <br>
 4- connect the app calender to the phone calender and receive notification when something id due soon.  <br>